 What are the patch requirements?

-- Each Scouting unit or troop must coordinate a Red Ribbon Week activity in the community or school.
+- Each Scout/Troop or unit must coordinate a Red Ribbon Week activity within your local community or school.

-- Each Scout must attend a drug prevention education session.
+- Each Scout must attend or participate in a drug prevention education session.

 - Each Scout must take the DEA Drug Free Pledge.

 - The Scout leader must complete and submit the online “Activity Report” upon completion of all program requirements.

 Can scouts earn a patch virtually?
 How are patches earned during a time of social distancing?

 - Yes, you can earn patches virtually and while social distancing.